 This research will examine the evidence around the value of order sets, while uncovering clinician perceptions that hinder their efficient use.

-This research aims to develop and test visual presentations of patient-reported outcome (PRO) scores to facilitate the usability and understanding of PRO scores by patients and improve clinical decision making.
+This research developed, tested, and evaluated visual presentations of patient-reported outcome (PRO) scores to facilitate the usability and understanding of PRO scores by patients and providers to improve shared decision making.

 This project will evaluate the effects of a technology-based patient-reported outcomes system on patient management of type 2 diabetes in primary care practices.